Vitrification

 This high cooling rate combined with the use of high concentrations of cryoprotectants allows the contents of the straw (embryos plus surrounding fluid) to turn to a glass like substance instead of ice.
 Avoiding ice formation in this way successfully protects the embryos from damage and allows them to be warmed later giving survival rates consistently above 90%.

 When patients return to use their vitrified embryos or eggs, the vitrification procedure described above is reversed to allow warming back to room temperature and then 37°C, and to allow for rehydration.
 Since the eggs/embryos are not technically frozen (no ice was formed), we do not use the term "thawing" for this process.
 The procedure "warms" the eggs/embryos in just 20 minutes and they are placed back in the incubator at 37°C in the laboratory.
-Embryos can be transferred back to the uterus immediately and eggs can be injected with a single sperm 3-4 hours later.
+Embryos can be transferred to the uterus immediately and eggs can be injected with a single sperm 3-4 hours later.

 Procedures associated with vitrification